Most OpsGenie alternatives lists are out of date.

 Three tools are built Slack-native, meaning Slack is the primary interface, not a bolted-on integration.

 Runframe.
-Incident lifecycle + on-call in one tool, $12-15/user/month with everything included.
+Incident lifecycle + on-call in one tool, $12-15/user/month with core response and on-call included.
 Built for 10-200 engineers.
 Declare incidents, page on-call, update stakeholders, run postmortems, all from Slack.
-On-call scheduling with coverage visibility, escalation policies, SLA tracking, service catalog, RBAC, audit logs, Jira integration.
+On-call scheduling with coverage visibility, escalation policies, SLA tracking, service catalog, RBAC, audit logs, status pages included free, Jira integration.
 Setup takes days, not months.
-No add-ons, no "contact sales."
-The price on the website is the price on the invoice.
+No separate on-call module or responder add-on.
 See pricing.

 This is our product.
 We're biased.
-But if you want a similar "everything in one price" experience to what OpsGenie used to be, the concepts map over pretty directly:
+But if you want a similar "incident response and on-call in the same package" experience to what OpsGenie used to be, the concepts map over pretty directly:

-- Schedules → Runframe On-Call Rotations (primary + backup)
+- Schedules map to Runframe On-Call Rotations (primary + backup)

-- Integrations → Runframe Webhooks (Datadog, Prometheus, CloudWatch)
+- Integrations map to Runframe Webhooks (Datadog, Prometheus, CloudWatch)

 incident.io.
 Deep Slack integration with strong workflows and AI-assisted postmortems.
 1,500+ teams including Netflix and Etsy.
-Genuinely good product, particularly for mid-market to enterprise (50-500+ engineers).
+It is built for teams that want more structured incident process and have the budget for it.
 Their free Basic plan includes single-team on-call, enough for very small teams getting started.
 Once you need multi-team scheduling and escalation chains, you're on Team + the on-call add-on.
 Team is $19/user/month ($15 annual) for incident response, on-call adds $12/user/month ($10 annual) on top, so $31/user/month or $25 annual for the full package.
 Pro runs $25 + $20 for on-call = $45/user/month.
-Worth it if you need the depth and have the budget.
 Pricing source.
 See our full comparison.

 Rootly.
 Slack-native with incident response and on-call sold as separate products, each at $20/user/month (Essentials).
 Incident response covers Slack-based coordination, workflow automation, channel creation, role assignment, status updates, Jira ticket creation, retrospectives, and a status page.
 On-call covers paging, scheduling, escalation policies, alert grouping, live call routing, and a mobile app.
 If you need both, that's $40/user/month.
 Rootly's strength is workflow customization.
 You can build multi-step automation rules that trigger based on severity, service, or team.
 They also have an AI SRE product sold separately.
 Enterprise tier with custom pricing.
 Pricing source.
 See our full comparison.